autumninthecloud/AIBillBrief/README.md

 AI Bill Brief is a revolutionary tool that democratizes access to legislative information by combining the power of Snowflake, Mistral LLM, and advanced AI technologies.
 This application transforms complex legislative bills into easily digestible insights, making civic engagement more accessible to everyone.

-## Impact & Outcomes

-- **Accessibility**: Simplifies complex legislative language for the general public, making bills and policies understandable to all citizens
-- **Efficiency**: Reduces the time required to understand proposed bills and policies through AI-powered summaries and natural language queries
-- **Transparency**: Encourages informed civic engagement by making legislative data more accessible and understandable
-- **Democratic Participation**: Empowers citizens to actively participate in the legislative process by better understanding the laws that affect them

 ## About

 This project was created for the [RAG 'n' ROLL: Amp up Search with Snowflake & Mistral hackathon](https://snowflake-mistral-rag.devpost.com/) on DevPost.
-The hackathon challenges developers to build innovative Retrieval Augmented Generation (RAG) applications using:

-- Cortex Search for retrieval
-- Mistral LLM (mistral-large2) on Snowflake Cortex for generation
-- Streamlit Community Cloud for front end
+The hackathon challenges developers to build innovative Retrieval Augmented Generation (RAG) applications using Snowflake Cortex Search for retrieval, Mistral LLM on Snowflake Cortex for generation, and Streamlit Community Cloud for the frontend.

-The competition aims to push the boundaries of AI technology and showcase how RAG applications can revolutionize information interaction, with $10,000 in prizes available for innovative solutions.
+## Impact & Outcomes

+- **Accessibility**: Simplifies complex legislative language for the general public
+- **Efficiency**: Reduces the time required to understand proposed bills through AI-powered summaries
+- **Transparency**: Encourages informed civic engagement by making legislative data more accessible
+- **Democratic Participation**: Empowers citizens to actively participate in the legislative process

 ## Features